Approved by: Human Protections Administrator, Director of OPRS, and Executive IRB Chair

 Requirements for Other Disclosures to Subjects.

-- Illinois state law and VHA Handbook 1605.1 may require possible additional disclosure to subjects within the informed consent form as to the possibility that certain information may be required to be reported to state or federal agencies.
+- Illinois state law may require possible additional disclosure to subjects within the informed consent form as to the possibility that certain information may be required to be reported to state or federal agencies.
 If the finding of a reportable event is anticipated as part of the research and the reportable event is not incidental to the research, the principal investigator should inform subjects during the informed consent process about the possibility of disclosure of the event if it occurs.
-In addition, if applicable, VA Handbook 1605.1 on Privacy and Release of Information requires that subjects be informed to of special disclosure requirements as part of the informed consent process:
+Subjects should be informed of special disclosure requirements as part of the informed consent process:

 - Abused and Neglected Child Report Act (325 ILCS 5/1);